pegaltier/awesome-utils-dev/utils-coding/utils-typescript.md

 const q: { [key: string]: any }; // You can't assign to primitive type neither null or undefined const p: {}; // or Object, you can assign to primitive type but not null or undefined
 ```

+### Typescript union vs generic,

+- union types do not exist at compile-time, use union when the types are known at compile-time,
+- programs that need access to the enumerated values should probably use an object instead.
+- use kind field to make a discriminated union and thus make difference easily recognisable
+- we can differentiate between types in a union with a type guard using the field kind or simply with the value.
+- keywords: typescript conditional types / typescript identity / typescript Narrowing / typescript mixins / type guard

 ### EXTENDS